SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/a-scan-faqs.md

 </Accordion>

 <Accordion title="Can you have multiple services in one container?">
-  No, you cannot mix different services within a bag- the bags must be separated by service in accordance with the mail preparation specifications for each service.
+  No, you cannot mix different services within a bag.
+The bags must be separated by service in accordance with the mail preparation specifications for each service.
 </Accordion>

 <Accordion title="Are there any limits regarding the container’s weight?">